FURK4NGG/capture-ai/README.md

 <!-- hangi pdf sayfalari gidecek,thinking aninda siraya prompt koyma ve onun gozukmesi,biz chat1deyken chat2 den cevap gelirse kullaniciya gosterme -->

 ## 👀 capture-ai Overview
+Capture AI is not just a simple chat application.

+It is a hybrid AI platform that combines:

+💬 Conversational AI
+📄 Document processing & editing
+⚙️ Intelligent pipelines

+All in a single system.

+Unlike traditional chat tools, Capture AI can understand, transform, and generate real files — not just text.

+From a single prompt, it can:

+PDF → Extract → Transform → Rebuild → Download

+It supports both online models (OpenRouter) and local AI providers, giving full control over performance, privacy, and behavior.

+❌ Not just a chat app
+✅ A hybrid AI platform (chat + document editor + pipeline engine)

 ## 🚀 Features
 - [x] Compatible with Linux(Arch,Debian/Ubuntu) devices